DP 203: Data Engineering on Microsoft Azure

 I hope this blog was informative and added value to your knowledge.
 In our next blog on Hadoop Ecosystem, we will discuss different tools present in Hadoop Ecosystem in detail.

-Now that you have understood Hadoop and its features, check out the Hadoop Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
-The Edureka Big Data Hadoop Certification Training course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.
+Now that you have understood Hadoop and its features, check out the Big Data Training in Chennai by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+The Edureka’s Big Data Engineering Course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.